Destroyer616/test_site/content/en/post/my-first-post.md

 ### Research done before degoogling

-Searched for the alternatives of google apps like google drive, google maps, google keep, Gmail etc.
+Finding alternatives of google apps like google drive, google maps, google keep, Gmail etc.

 And with the help of FOSS, opensource projects and many privacy, security respecting projects and companies i have found decent alternatives to the above applications.